craftercms/docs/source/developers/plugins/studio/plugin-sidebar-example.rst

    |

    When running a ``crafter-cli`` command, the connection to CrafterCMS needs to be setup via the :ref:`add-environment <crafter-cli-add-environment>` command.
-Once the connection has been established, we can now install the plugin to the site ``mysite`` by running the following:
+Once the connection has been established, we can now install the plugin to the project ``mysite`` by running the following:

       ..  code-block:: bash